-- 2.54 In exercising its functions with regard to the inspection of premises and to instituting criminal proceedings in respect of offences specified, the Licensing Authority will endeavour to be: - Proportionate intervention will only be when necessary.
-Remedies should be appropriate to the risk posed and costs identified and minimised. - Accountable authorities must be able to justify decisions and be subject to public scrutiny. - Consistent rules and standards must be joined up and implemented fairly. - Transparent enforcement should be open and keep regulations simple and user friendly. - Targeted enforcement should be focused on the problems and minimise side effects. - 2.55 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible and adopt a risk based inspection programme. - 2.56 Where a single point of contact has been supplied by the operator of a number of premises within Rochford District, the Authority will endeavour to contact that person first in respect of any enforcement issues that might arise. - 2.57 The main enforcement and compliance role of the Licensing Authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licence and other permissions that it authorises.
-The Gambling Commission will be the enforcement body for the operator and Personal Licences.
-It is also worth noting that concerns about manufacturer, supply or repair of gaming machines will not be dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 2.58 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities.
+- 2.55 In exercising its functions with regard to the inspection of premises and to instituting criminal proceedings in respect of offences specified, the Licensing Authority will follow best practice as promulgated by the Better Regulation Executive and the Hampton/McCory Reviews will endeavour to be: - Proportionate intervention will only be when necessary.
+Remedies should be appropriate to the risk posed and costs identified and minimised. - Accountable authorities must be able to justify decisions and be subject to public scrutiny. - Consistent rules and standards must be joined up and implemented fairly. - Transparent enforcement should be open and keep regulations simple and user friendly. - Targeted enforcement should be focused on the problems and minimise side effects

-2.59 The Licensing Authority's enforcement/compliance protocols and written agreements and details of the risk-based approach to inspection will be available by contacting the Licensing Section, Rochford District Council, 3-19 South Street, Rochford, SS4 1BW, telephone 01702 318036/58 or by e-mail to: licensing@rochford.gov.uk
+- 2.56 The Licensing Authority will endeavour to avoid duplication with other regulatory regimes, so far as is possible and adopt a risk based inspection programme. - 2.57 Where a single point of contact has been supplied by the operator of a number of premises within Rochford District, the Authority will endeavour to contact that person first in respect of any enforcement issues that might arise. - 2.58 The main enforcement and compliance role of the Licensing Authority in terms of the Gambling Act 2005 is to ensure compliance with the Premises Licences, Permits and Registrations that it issues. - 2.59 The Gambling Commission is the enforcement body for Operator and Personal Licences and for concerns about the manufacture, supply or repair of gaming machines. - 2.60 The Licensing Authority will keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of Local Authorities. - 2.61 The Licensing Authority's enforcement/compliance protocols and written agreements and details of the risk-based approach to inspection will be available by contacting the Licensing Section, Rochford District Council, 3-19 South Street, Rochford, SS4 1BW, telephone 01702 318036/58 or by email to: licensing@rochford.gov.uk